US inflation slips from 40-year peak but remains high 8.5% - NewsBreak

 Yet Republicans are stressing the persistence of high inflation as a top issue in the midterm congressional elections, with polls showing that elevated prices have driven Biden’s approval ratings down sharply.

-Data from Bank of America, based on its customer accounts, shows that rent increases have fallen particularly hard on younger Americans.
-Average rent payments for so-called Generation Z renters (those born after 1996) jumped 16% in July from a year ago, while for baby boomers the increase was just 3%.
+Some trends do point to lower future inflation.
+The supply chain snags that have elevated prices for cars, furniture, appliances and other goods are easing .

-Stubborn inflation isn’t just a U.S. phenomenon.
-Prices have jumped in the United Kingdom, Europe and in less developed nations such as Argentina.
+But a survey by the Federal Reserve Bank of New York , released Monday, showed that Americans now expect lower inflation in the next few years than they did a month ago.
+Yung-Yu Ma, chief investment strategist at BMO Wealth Management, said lower inflation expectations may allow the Fed to react less aggressively to reports, such as last month’s burst of hiring, that suggest the economy is still strong and that inflation could remain high.

-In the U.K., inflation soared 9.4% in June from a year earlier , a four-decade high.
-In the 19 countries that use the euro currency, it reached 8.9% in June compared with a year earlier, the highest since record-keeping for the euro began.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“It’s a modestly good sign,” Ma said of the inflation expectations data.
+“It gives them a little bit of room to not take a more aggressive approach.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0